 Football fans are incredibly passionate about their teams.
 Wouldn't it be great if your customers felt as passionately about your small business; if they’d tell everyone about you and defend you to the ends of the earth?

-We must remember that we are all are tribal, even though we no longer live in tribes?
+We must remember that we are all tribal, even though we no longer live in tribes.
 We have an innate desire to belong to something.
 Today, we create an identity for ourselves through the businesses we align ourselves with — whether they are big names or a local store or café.

 It’s something that big brands understand but that many small firms miss.
 Nations have flags to bring people together and give them an identity.
 Logos are the flags of big brands; helping members of the tribe recognise each other and tell the world where they belong.
 Who we give our allegiance to often tells our peers who we are and what we represent.

 Branding is like a flag.
 It helps the consumer declare to the world what they stand for.
 Every business, no matter what size, must have a clear message.
 Ask yourself, “What does my brand stand for?”

 The brand is a promise to the consumer – a promise of an expected experience.
 "Buy from us and you will receive this."

 By making a promise you attract customers, by keeping that promise you create loyal fans.

 Do you remember the “I’m a Mac and I’m a PC” campaign from Apple?
 The campaign was effective because the message was clear; use a PC and you are in for disappointment and frustration, use an Apple and create your dream.
 What’s important is that Apple delivered on its brand promise and this is why we see so many Apple products today.